5 Things You Should Know About Real Estate Comps

 Recent Sale Prices

-When you find a handful of comps that are similar in square footage, bedrooms, bathrooms, and amenities, it's time to find out what they were priced at and how long they stayed on the market.
-This will give you an idea of the price bracket you need to stay within to be competitive with the other homes on the market and maximize your ROI.
+When you find a handful of comps with similar square footage, bedrooms, bathrooms, and amenities, it's time to find out what they were priced at and how long they stayed on the market before they were sold.
+You should only research properties sold within the last six months.

 - Supply and demand